Irrational Fatou components in non-Archimedean dynamics: Computing the diameter of a wandering domain

-We proceed by induction.
-Note that~\eqref{eq:90} holds with~$s = 0$ by the definition of~$N_0$ and~$B$.
-Let~$s$ in~$\Z_{\ge 0}$ be such that~\eqref{eq:90} holds.
-To prove that~\eqref{eq:90} holds with~$s$ replaced by~$s + 1$, we prove by induction that for every integer~$i$ satisfying
+The proof proceeds by induction.
+Note that~\eqref{eq:88} holds with~$s = 0$ by the definition of~$N_0$ and~$B$.
+Let~$s$ in~$\Z_{\ge 0}$ be such that~\eqref{eq:88} holds.
+The next step is to prove by induction that, for every integer~$i$ satisfying